O&G is the membership magazine of the RCOG

-The focus of O&G is to raise awareness and tackle workforce issues as well as providing support resources and information to aid your daily practice and ongoing professional development.
+The focus of O&G is to raise awareness and tackle workforce issues, as well as to provide support resources and information to aid your daily practice and ongoing professional development.

 Highlights from the Winter 2019 issue

 Fond farewell (PDF)

 As the RCOG enters its final year at Sussex Place before moving to its new home at London Bridge, O&G magazine digs into the archives to commemorate this historic building.

 A medical environment where staff treat each other well is a safer one.
 O&G magazine speaks to Chris Turner from the campaign ‘Civility Saves Lives’ to discover how patient safety is improved in a professional, respectful environment.

 Ensuring women are at the heart of care is fundamental to the RCOG’s work.
 O&G magazine speaks to Kate Brian, Chair of the Women’s Network, to discover how the network is influencing every aspect of the College’s work.

 They’re known as ‘the secret army of support’: the doctors who work alongside trainees

 and consultants, working resident on-call rotas, running clinics and plugging rota gaps.
 O&G magazine speaks to Laura Hipple, SAS and Trust Doctor Lead about the College’s work to improve the visibility of SAS and Trust doctors.

 Read the full magazine